browserengineering/book/book/animations.md

   animate scroll in a smooth way when scrolling by keyboard or scrollbar clicks.
-Another example is that in a touch-driven scroll, browsers interpret the touch movement as a gesture with velocity, and therefore continue the scroll (a "fling") according to a physics-based model (with friction slowing it down).
+Another example is that in a touch-driven scroll, browsers interpret the touch movement as a gesture with velocity, and therefore continue the scroll---a "fling" gesture---according to a physics-based model(with friction slowing it down).

 * Touch or mouse drag-based scrolling is very performance sensitive.
 This is because humans are much more sensitive to things keeping up with the movement